rabble/trademe-tracker/prompt_plan.md

 Also create a DashboardLayout component that arranges these charts in a responsive grid.
 ```

-## Phase 4: Web Scraping Implementation
+## Phase 4: TradeMe API Implementation

 ### Step 4.1: Cloudflare Worker Setup

 ```
 Let's set up the Cloudflare Worker environment for our TradeMe property tracker.
-This will handle our API and scraping functionality.
+This will handle our API integration and data processing functionality.

 Please create: